hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 channel, see below.

 ### Removing a channel
-In order to remove a channel from an OSN the local orderer channel provisioner should invoke:
+In order to remove a channel from an OSN the local orderer channel participation admin should invoke:

 ```Delete channel-name```